 - Liquid Rocket Engines: Thrust, Impulse, Specific impulse, Impulse-bit, Thrust coefficient, Catalytic decomposition, Combustion stoichiometry Mixture ratio, Adiabatic flame temperature, Monopropellant / Bipropellant / Dual mode thrusters, Radiatively-, regeneratively-, and film-cooled combustion chambers, Thrust chamber materials, Station keeping thrusters, Liquid apogee motors (LAMs), Thruster valve and Injector design, Hot-fire testing, Thruster transient thermal models

-- Propulsion Valves, and Filters: Latch valve and squib valve design and function, valve pressure drop (orifice equations for liquids and subsonic/sonic gas flow), Design of valve back pressure relief feature, Laminar flow through filters, Establishing components / system leakage requirements, Gas versus liquid leakage, Zero-leakage criteria, Filter dirt handling capacity, Sizing of pneumatic pressure regulators, Pressure transducers, and Temperature sensors types and accuracy
+- Propulsion Valves, and Filters: Latch valve and squib valve design and function, valve pressure drop (orifice equations for liquids and subsonic/sonic gas flow), Design of valve back pressure relief feature, Laminar flow through filters, Establishing components/system leakage requirements, Gas versus liquid leakage, Zero-leakage criteria, Filter dirt handling capacity, Sizing of pneumatic pressure regulators, Pressure transducers, and Temperature sensors types and accuracy

 - Monopropellant System Design and Performance Analysis: The Gas Law, Propellant fill fraction, Propellant Tank blowdown pressure profile, Helium budget; Blowdown system performance model, Recharge systems, Performance tradeoff examples, adiabatic compressibility.

-- Bipropellant/ Dual Mode System Design & Performance Analysis: Propellant and helium tank pressure profile, Heat transfer in helium tanks, Joule-Thompson effect in pressure regulators, Propellant tank regulation and lockup pressures, Feed system laminar and turbulent pressure drop, Component pressure drop matching for equal withdrawal from connected fuel (or oxidizer) tanks, Flow coefficients, Thruster flow networks, Water hammer transients, System flow and performance modeling, The Rocket Equation and Propellant budgets
+- Bipropellant/ Dual Mode System Design & Performance Analysis: Propellant and helium tank pressure profile, Heat transfer in helium tanks, Joule-Thompson effect in pressure regulators, Propellant tank regulation and lockup pressures, Feed system laminar and turbulent pressure drop, Component pressure drop matching for equal withdrawal from connected fuel (or oxidizer) tanks, Flow coefficients, Thruster flow networks, Water hammer transients, System flow, and performance modeling, The Rocket Equation, and Propellant budgets

-- Zero-Gravity Fluid Handling: Problems of Gas-free liquid acquisition in zero-gravity, Bubble traps in spinning satellites, Liquid/gas-vapor interface in zero gravity, Zero gravity hydrostatics and hydrodynamics, Capillary phenomena and surface tension forces, capillary strength against induced hydrostatic pressure and flow losses
+- Zero-Gravity Fluid Handling: Problems of Gas-free liquid acquisition in zero-gravity, Bubble traps in spinning satellites, Liquid/gas-vapor interface in zero gravity, Zero gravity hydrostatics and hydrodynamics, Capillary phenomena, and surface tension forces, capillary strength against induced hydrostatic pressure and flow losses

-- Propulsion Manufacturing, Testing, and Launch Site Operations: Post-manufacturing cleaning of subsystem, Establishing propulsion system/component flushing flow and number of flushing cycles, Propulsion system vacuum drying, System testing, Explosive potential of pressurized vessels ( TNT), Launch site safety requirements, Vertical / Horizontal ground processing, Helium gas solubility in liquid propellants, Propellant tank loading and pressurization, Helium tank pressurization
+- Propulsion Manufacturing, Testing, and Launch Site Operations: Post-manufacturing cleaning of the subsystem, Establishing propulsion system/component flushing flow and number of flushing cycles, Propulsion system vacuum drying, System testing, Explosive potential of pressurized vessels ( TNT), Launch site safety requirements, Vertical / Horizontal ground processing, Helium gas solubility in liquid propellants, Propellant tank loading and pressurization, Helium tank pressurization

-- Satellite Liquid Propulsion Systems Training – Flight Operations: Orbit-raising maneuvers, On-orbit maneuvers Propellant life prediction techniques, Optimizing propellant life, End-of-life de-orbit strategies, Trouble shooting, Anomaly resolution
+- Satellite Liquid Propulsion Systems Training – Flight Operations: Orbit-raising maneuvers, On-orbit maneuvers Propellant life prediction techniques, Optimizing propellant life, End-of-life de-orbit strategies, Troubleshooting, Anomaly resolution